ssprakash5/Zomato-Food-Recommendation-system-by-NCF-and-Knowledge-Graph-Embedding/README.md

 ## Impact

-- Enhanced user experience leading to increased customer retention.
+- Will Enhance user experience leading to increased customer retention.
-- Increased revenue for Zomato through improved user engagement and satisfaction.
+- Will Increase revenue for Zomato through improved user engagement and satisfaction.